Push provisioning to Apple Pay and Google Pay

 Once your app is able to provision cards, you also need to set up your app to integrate with Apple Wallet Extensions so that the user can also provision a card from within Apple Wallet, rather than just from your app.

 To achieve this requires you to configure the iOS project, as well as adding native code for the Wallet Extensions.
-Please refer to the native SDK instructions: Integration from Apple Wallet using Wallet Extensions on how to set this up.
+Refer to the native SDK instructions: Integration from Apple Wallet using Wallet Extensions on how to set this up.

 If you are working on an Expo managed project you may need to either migrate to a non-managed project, or build an equivalent implementation using Expo's app extensions guide.